JBS Dudding Trust

 - Based in or supporting people within the Rangitikei District

 Individuals, Sports organisations and service clubs are not eligible to apply to the Trust, and the Trust does not fund overseas projects.

-The trust has recently refined its funding area.
-Click on the map below to view a larger version.
+Click on the map to view a larger version.

 How to apply

-The JBS Dudding Trust is open for applications from the 1 - 31 May each year.
+The JBS Dudding Trust is open for applications from the 1 May and closing 30 June each year.

 To view information on previous grants click here.